AthulJohn/ipl_fantasy/README.md

-# ipl_fantasy
+# ipl_fantasy - Cricbie

-A new Flutter project.
+Cricbie is a cricketing app that provides you with the latest scores from IPL.

 ## Getting Started